The Segal Conjecture for topological Hochschild homology of the Ravenel spectra: The Segal conjecture for topological Hochschild homology of

 \section{The Segal conjecture for topological Hochschild homology of $T(n)$}

-We conclude by briefly describing analogous results for the spectrum $T(n)$ under the assumptions that $T(n)$ is an $E_2$-ring spectrum and that the map $T(n)\to BP$ is a map of $E_2$-ring spectra.
-We begin by discussing the plausibility of these assumptions.
+We conclude by briefly describing analogous results for the spectrum $T(n)$ under the assumptions that $T(n)$ is an $E_2$ ring spectrum and that the canonical maps $T(n)\to BP$ are maps of $E_2$ ring spectra for each $n$.
+These assumptions are necessary in our argument because they imply $THH(T(n))$ is a ring spectrum and the map of strongly convergent homological Tate spectral sequences